 11:45 Health Wars: Rise of the Clinical UXer

 In a galaxy not far away at all (you live in it after-all), billions of dollars are being wasted on new digital solutions that are not fit for purpose, in the hope of improving health provision for all.
-Many seniors in positions of power are oblivious to the wastage and believe all is well.
-With funding cuts left, right and centre, as well as the wrong problems being solved with the wrong solutions.
+Many powerful people are oblivious to the wastage and believe all is well.
+There are funding cuts left, right and centre, as well as the wrong problems being solved with the wrong solutions.

-A new breed of warrior is needed to fight to good fight, bridging the gap between the clinical and IT worlds.
-Enter the Clinical User Experience professional, or Clinical UXer for short.
+A new breed of warrior is needed to fight the good fight, bridging the gap between the clinical and IT worlds.
+Enter the Clinical User Experience (UX) professional, or Clinical UXer for short.

-During this talk, Dr Gyles Morrison will discuss his experiences of career transition for clinicians in to UX and the role that clinicians have in future health.
+During this talk, Dr Gyles Morrison will discuss his experiences of career transition for clinicians in to digital health, and the role that clinicians have on the future of global healthcare.